MichaelNguyenz229/BerkeleyMLAICert/README.md

 **Author: Michael Viet Nguyen**

 #### Executive summary
-This project uses the Random Forest Regressor to analyze factors predicting an individual's Cognitive Score.
-Initial Exploratory Data Analysis (EDA) confirms strong predictive signals in the data:
-• Reaction Time showed the strongest correlation with Cognitive Score (-0.818470), indicating that slower reaction times strongly correlate with lower scores.
-• Memory Test Score (0.363894) was confirmed as a moderate positive predictor.
-• Among categorical factors, Exercise Frequency showed the most variation in mean score, with high frequency groups achieving a considerably higher mean score than low-frequency groups.
-• The data quality is confirmed to be high, as the outlier analysis showed the numeric features were highly uniform, requiring minimal treatment.
+	This project aims to identify which measurable lifestyle factors most strongly predict an individual’s calculated Cognitive Score.
+The findings from EDA revealed that lifestyle factors vary widely in their predictive utility.

+	To preface, Reaction_Time and Memory_Test_Score were excluded from the numerical feature analysis.
+These values were measured and use to compute the Cognitive Score target feature.

+	Analysis of numeric features indicated that Stress_Level had the highest linear correlation value with Cognitive Score, exhibiting a negative correlation of -0.227639.

+	Exercise Frequency was identified as the most impactful categorical predictor, accounting for a significant 14.21 point difference in mean Cognitive Score between high and low frequency groups.
+Comparatively, factors like Diet_Type and Gender showed negligible predictive power (0.34 points difference in mean).

+	The modeling phase will now proceed using Linear Regression as a baseline model and Random Forest Regressor to quantify the exact feature importance ranking of the remaining lifestyle variables.

 #### Rationale
 	Understanding which factors most reliably influence cognitive performance is critical for employers, educators, and public health officials who design wellness and development programs.
-Identifying reliable predictors—such as sleep duration or exercise frequency—allows organizations to make smarter decisions about how to optimize scheduling, target resources, or implement intervention strategies.
+Identifying reliable predictors allows organizations to make smarter decisions about how to optimize scheduling, target resources, or implement intervention strategies.
 For instance, if stress levels are confirmed as a dominant negative predictor, a company can focus efforts on employee stress reduction programs rather than expensive, generalized training.
-This analysis aims to provide actionable, data-driven intelligence to maximize human performance in work and educational settings.
+This analysis aims to provide actionable, data driven intelligence to maximize human performance in work and educational settings.

 #### Research Question
-Which measurable lifestyle and demographic factors most strongly predict an individual's calculated Cognitive Score?
+	Which measurable lifestyle factors most strongly predict an individual's calculated Cognitive Score?

 #### Data Sources
-I will be using Kaggle’s “Human Cognitive Performance Analysis: Lifestyle & AI Predictions” dataset, which includes 80,000 samples detailing lifestyle factors, demographic attributes, and computed cognitive performance scores.
+	I will be using Samharison’s “Human Cognitive Performance Analysis: Lifestyle & AI Predictions” dataset from Kaggle, which includes 80,000 samples detailing lifestyle factors, demographic attributes, and computed cognitive performance scores.

 #### Methodology

-This project utilizes a Supervised Learning approach, specifically implementing a regression model.
-1. Data Cleaning and EDA: The dataset must be cleaned, including the removal of missing and duplicate values.
-This phase includes Outliers analysis to identify anomalies in the dataset.
-2. Feature Engineering and Preprocessing: I will perform feature engineering to extraction and transformation of variables from raw data.
-This involves scaling numeric features (like sleep duration and stress levels) and implementing one-hot encoding for categorical variables (such as diet type and demographic attributes).
+	1. Data Preprocessing and Cleaning:

+		- This stage involved handling missing and duplicate values, conducting outliers analysis, and performing critical data integrity checks
+    	- Numeric features (such as stress levels and sleep duration) were prepared using scaling methods to standardize their range, addressing minor skewness
+    	- Categorical variables (such as diet type and demographic attributes) were prepared using one hot encoding.

+	2. Supervised Learning:

-3. Modeling: I will develop an appropriate regression ML model to utilize as baseline for your analysis.
-I will implement the Random Forest Regressor to build the predictive model for the Cognitive Score.
+		- The Random Forest Regressor will be implemented to build the predictive model for the Cognitive Score
-4. Evaluation and Interpretation: The analysis requires a Clear identification of an evaluation metric and a Clear rationale for use of the given evaluation metric.
-The core research goal is Feature Importance Analysis to quantify which input variables contribute most significantly to predicting cognitive performance scores.
+		- This model handles non linear relationships and will provide the best interpretable feature importance rankings

+	3. Feature Importance Analysis:

+		- This technique will quantify the contribution of the input variables, providing a direct rank order answer to the research question

 #### Results
-The EDA confirms the presence of strong predictive features, setting the foundation for the modeling phase:
-• Strongest Predictors: The most significant linear relationship was a strong negative correlation between Reaction Time and Cognitive Score (-0.818470).
-Memory Test Score showed a moderate positive correlation (0.363894).
-• Negative Correlates: Variables like Stress Level (-0.227639), Daily Screen Time (-0.198515), and Caffeine Intake (-0.122862) showed negative correlations, aligning with the expectation that these factors negatively affect performance.
-• Categorical Impact: Exercise Frequency demonstrated the greatest predictive influence among categorical features, with groups reporting high exercise frequency showing a considerably higher mean Cognitive Score than groups with low exercise frequency.
-• Anticipated Performance: The Random Forest Regressor is anticipated to perform best because it handles nonlinear relationships and provides the necessary interpretable feature importance rankings, allowing us to rank these lifestyle factors precisely.
+	Categorical Feature Findings:

+		- Exercise Frequency: Showed a massive difference of 14.21 points in mean `Cognitive_Score` between the highest and lowest frequency groups
+		- Gender and Diet Type: Both showed a maximum difference of only 0.34 points in mean `Cognitive_Score` between their respective highest and lowest groups

+	Numeric Feature Findings:
+		- Excluding the 'Reaction_Time' and 'Memory_Test_Score', the correlation matrix showed that 'Stress_Level' is the strongest linear correlate among the remaining numeric predictors, exhibiting a negative correlation of -0.227639 with the Cognitive Score.

+	This EDA indicates that both ExerciseFrequency and Stress Level are highly valuable predictors.

 #### Next steps
-What suggestions do you have for next steps?
+	The next steps involve implementation and training of our Random Forest Regressor, applying the Feature Importance Analysis to rank all predictors, and interpreting the final evaluation metric.

 #### Outline of project